Question (1): Are foreigners entitled to own property?

 Question (3): What are the steps to buy property in Turkey?

 The steps are simple.
-If you are purchasing the property in your personal name, you should bring with you a paper proving your address in your country of origin and can be obtained from any official agency in your country and preferably approved by the Foreign Ministry and the Turkish embassy in your country.
+If you are purchasing the property in your personal name, you should bring with you a paper proving your address in your country of origin.
+It can be obtained from any official agency in your country, preferably by the foreign and Turkish embassies in your country.

 Then you are asked to arrange: